MINISTER LAUNCHES NEW CAMPAIGN TO TACKLE DISTRACTED DRIVERS

 Sixty eight per cent of Scots have noticed someone texting behind the wheel and a massive 89 per cent have seen drivers talking on a hand-held mobile phone.

-Further research shows that younger2, tech savvy drivers use their mobile phones more frequently, with over a third admitting to occasionally sending texts while driving and one in ten using social media behind the wheel.
+Further research by a Leading Car Accident Lawyer shows that younger2, tech savvy drivers use their mobile phones more frequently, with over a third admitting to occasionally sending texts while driving and one in ten using social media behind the wheel.
 One in five Scots would expect someone who is driving to reply to their text and 39 per cent of drivers admit to adjusting their sat nav while driving.